clarin-eric/switchboard-tool-registry/README.md

 - `master` is the development branch, with the tools used by testing and development versions of the Switchboard.
 The staging instance is https://beta-switchboard.clarin.eu.

 ## How to add a tool to the Switchboard
-1. Take any of the directory with json file describing a service in the repository and modify it to describe your tool.
-The directory and json file must be both renamed, and the name must be descriptive and unique.
+1. Take any of the json files describing a service from the `tools` directory in the repository and rename it and modify it to describe your tool.
+The json file name must be descriptive and unique, and should match the tool name in the json file.
+The `logo` entry in the file should contain your unique logo file name.
+1. Add the new json file to a new branch in your own fork of the repository, in the `tools` directory.
+1. Add the logo file to the same branch, in the `logos` directory.
 1. Make sure that the new json file is correct according to the json schema defined in the specification file: [spec-v1.schema.json](./spec-v1.schema.json).
-You can use one of the online schema validators (see https://json-schema.org/implementations.html#validators).
+You can use one of the online schema validators (see https://json-schema.org/implementations.html#validators), or locally run the python script [validate-all-tools.py](./schemas/validate-all-tools.py) in the `schemas` directory.
-1. Add the new directory with the json file to a new branch in your own fork of the repository.
 1. Create a pull request for merging your branch in the `master` branch of this repository.
 1. After the pull request has been merged, check the availability of your tool in the development instance of the Switchboard: https://beta-switchboard.clarin.eu.
 1. If you are satisfied with how the tool is integrated, create a new issue requesting the publication of your changes from `master` to `production`.
 Our team will do the merge and close the issue.